CarletonComputerScienceSociety/questions/src/content/questions/comp2804/2013-fall-midterm/6/solution.md

-There are $ 26^2 = 676 $ possible last names.
+There are $ 26^2 = 676 $ possible unique last names.

-If $ n = 676+1 $, then we can guarantee that there are at least two people with the same last name.
+If $ n = 676+1 $, then we can guarantee that in the worst case scenario where the first 676 people all have different last names, the 677th person needs to pick a last name that's already been taken